Covariantly functorial wrapped Floer theory on Liouville sectors: Liouville sectors

 \subsection{Product decomposition near the boundary}

 We now show that for every Liouville sector $X$, there is a canonical (up to contractible choice) identification near the boundary between $X$ and a product $F\times\CC_{\Re\geq 0}$.
-More precisely, every $\alpha$-defining function (extended to a cylindrical neighborhood of $\partial X$) determines uniquely such coordinates.
-Of particular interest is the resulting projection $\pi:\Op^Z\partial X\to\CC_{\Re\geq 0}$ for $\alpha=\frac 12$.
+More precisely, every $\alpha$-defining function, extended to a cylindrical (i.e.\ $Z$-invariant near infinity) neighborhood of $\partial X$, determines uniquely such coordinates.
+Of particular interest is the resulting projection $\pi:\Nbd^Z\partial X\to\CC_{\Re\geq 0}$ for $\alpha=\frac 12$.
 As we will see in \S\ref{bdryescape}, this function $\pi$ gives strong control on holomorphic curves near $\partial X$.